 The master’s program includes:

 Our anticipated class size is 10 students.
-From graduate admission to award of the degree, normal progress is six quarters.
+From matriculation to award of the degree, normal progress is six quarters and includes a summer fieldwork rotation.
 The program is not currently set-up to accept students on a part-time basis.

 Application deadline:February 1, 2020 Admission limited to:Fall applications

 California residents:$64,000 (total) Non-resident:$76,244 (total)